cirosantilli/android-cheat/xml_layout/README.md

 More information at: <http://developer.android.com/guide/topics/resources/layout-resource.html>

-Layout resources generate `View` classes accessible through `R`, which can then be fed into `setContent`.
+Layout resources generate `View` and other classes accessible through `R`, which can then be fed into `setContent`.

 The generated classes are put under `gen/`.

+It is a pain to manage layout classes manually: the XML method exists mostly because it is easier to generate that from GUI tools than to manipulate Java code.
+Yuck.

+All of those classes can also be created manually to generate the same effect.